 Others – You will also need cumin seeds, whole dry red chilies, green chilies, fresh ginger, turmeric powder, asafetida (hing), cilantro (fresh coriander leaves), lime juice, and salt.

-You can also add some mustard seeds, curry leaves, red chilli powder, crushed black pepper, coriander powder, and garam masala powder to make the masala daliya khichdi.
+Add mustard seeds, curry leaves, red chilli powder, crushed black pepper, coriander powder, and garam masala powder to make the masala daliya khichdi.

-How To Make Daliya Khichdi
+How To Make Dalia Khichdi

 Preparation

-Add ½ cup daliya (broken wheat) and ½ cup yellow moong dal to a fine-mesh strainer and rinse them under running water.
+Add ½ cup dalia (broken wheat) and ½ cup yellow moong dal to a fine-mesh strainer and rinse them under running water.
 Rub them a few times with your palms while washing to remove any residues.
 Drain and keep aside.

 Prepare the veggies

-- Carrot – Peel a small carrot and cut it into ½ inch cubes.
+- Carrot – Peel a small carrot and cut it into ½-inch cubes.

-- Green Beans – Cut 4-5 green beans into ½ inch pieces.
+- Green Beans – Cut 4-5 green beans into ½-inch pieces.

 - Cauliflower – Cut a portion of cauliflower head into small florets.